Joseph Montferrand: Legacy

 Montferrand's legendary nickname, Big Joe Mufferaw (also sometimes spelled Muffero, Muffera, Muffraw), is believed to be a result of English speakers mispronouncing "Montferrand" phonetically.
 He was already a legitimate folk hero in his own time, but his reputation grew into the mythical hero when exaggerated tales were told about him.
 Like Paul Bunyan, he became the subject of many similar tall tales.
-Mufferaw is sometimes enlisted as a defender of oppressed French-Canadian loggers in the days that their bosses were English-Canadians and their rivals at work were Irish-Canadian criminals.
+Mufferaw is sometimes enlisted as a defender of oppressed French-Canadian loggers in the days that their bosses were English-Canadians and their rivals at work were Irish-Canadians.
 In one story, Big Joe was in a Montreal bar, and a British army major named Jones was freely insulting French-Canadians.
 After Big Joe beat the major, he bellowed, "Any more insults for the Canadians?"
 Some Mufferaw tales take place in the Northeastern United States.

 The French-Canadian writer Benjamin Sulte told this man's story in a 1884 book.
 He is also the subject of a chapter in Joan Finnigan's 1981 book Giants of the Ottawa Valley and her 1983 book Look!
 The Land Is Growing Giants.
 Bernie Bedore of Arnprior also wrote several books that recount Joe's adventures.

 Stompin' Tom Connors made him the hero of a 1970 song.

 A statue of Joe Mufferaw was erected outside the Mattawa Museum in Mattawa, Ontario, during the spring of 2005.
 Carved by local carving artist Peter Cianafrani, it was his last statue before he died later that spring.
 A plaque commemorating his name sits at the base of the statue.
-Montferrand was also the inspiration for the Big Joe mascot of the Ottawa Redblacks CFL team.
+Montferrand was also the inspiration for the Big Joe mascot of the Ottawa Redblacks Canadian Football League team.

+Montferrand was named a National Historic Person by the federal government in 2023.